US FWS Charles H. Gilbert: 1962

 Noting that any sizable drifting object tends to attract sea life and can create good fishing conditions, especially for mahi-mahi in Hawaiian waters and for tuna in various parts of the Pacific, the Honolulu Laboratory decided to study this phenomenon.
 It constructed Nenue, a 12 by 12 ft raft equipped with an underwater viewing chamber and designed to serve as a floating laboratory for a team of scientists while they studied the association of fish and flotsam, how fish aggregated around a floating object react, and how commercial fishermen could put that reaction to practical use.
 For her 60th cruise, Charles H. Gilbert was assigned to serve as the support vessel for the first expedition employing Nenue, dubbed the "Koalana I" expedition.
-She departed Kewalo Basin with Nenue aboard on 26 September 1962Commercial Fisheries Review, December 1962, p.
-31. and launched the raft with four scientists aboard in Kealakekua Bay 10 nmi off Napoopoo on the Kona Coast of the island of Hawaii on 27 September.
+She departed Kewalo Basin with Nenue aboard on 26 September 1962 and launched the raft with four scientists aboard in Kealakekua Bay 10 nmi off Napoopoo on the Kona Coast of the island of Hawaii on 27 September.
 Nenue then drifted between 19 degrees and 20 degrees North within 10 to 11 nmi of shore.
 Charles H. Gilbert remained within sight and walkie-talkie range of Nenue at all times.
 Nenue drifted north at an unexpectedly fast 4 mph, and on four occasions Charles H. Gilbert had to take Nenue under tow to prevent the raft from drifting ashore or into dangerously rough water, personnel involved in the expedition finding that Nenue could never be left to drift for more than 50 hours without requiring towing assistance.
 While Nenue drifted, scientists and observers aboard both Charles H. Gilbert and Nenue recorded the behaviors of fish, marine mammals, and seabirds around the raft.
 Charles H. Gilbert also supplemented 106 hours of underwater observation by the scientists aboard Nenue with 10 hours of observation from her own underwater observation chambers; scouted for fish around the raft and took environmental samples within 1 to 2 nmi of Nenue; and made plankton hauls, weather observations, and bathythermograph casts and tooksalinity reasons in the area.
 The expedition also released 289 drift cards, 10 at a time at each bathythermograph cast.
-After bringing Nenue back aboard, Charles H. Gilbert returned to Kewalo Basin on 12 October 1962.Charles H. Gilbert devoted her 62nd cruise, which began on 26 November 1962, to capturing live skipjack for use in studying their behavior, senses, and learning abilities in shoreside study tanks.
+After bringing Nenue back aboard, Charles H. Gilbert returned to Kewalo Basin on 12 October 1962.

+Charles H. Gilbert devoted her 62nd cruise, which began on 26 November 1962, to capturing live skipjack for use in studying their behavior, senses, and learning abilities in shoreside study tanks.
 Using delicate fish-handling techniques developed by the Honolulu Laboratory, she spent the entire cruise within 65 nmi of Oahu, shuttling back and forth between the fishing grounds and Kewalo Basin and bringing back 105 live fish (13 skipjack, 18 yellowfin, 61 little tunny, and 13 frigate tuna).
 Embarked scientists also used her underwater observation chambers to observe and film skipjack as they fed on tilapia accompanied by water sprays and on nehu; collected blood samples from 98 skipjack which did not survive capture to support research into the size and number of distinct Pacific skipjack populations; preserved the first right gill arch of 56 skipjack, 13 little tunny, and six frigate tuna; and on 28 November 1962 embarked for a day a writer from the United States Naval Photographic Center in Washington, D.C., who was working on a script on oceanographic research in the United States.
 She concluded the cruise on 18 December 1962.